-The objectives of this procedure are to provide the requirements and guidance for evaluating operational safety of the facility.
+The objectives of this procedure are to provide the requirements and guidance for evaluating operational safety of the facility, including identifying and managing risk related to criticality safety, radiation protection, chemical safety, and fire protection.
 The purpose of the operational safety inspection is to determine whether:

-01.01 The licensee operates the plant safely and in accordance with Title 10 Code of the Federal Regulations (CFR) Parts 40 70, the license, the Safety Analysis Report (SAR) or License Application (LA), and licensee policies and procedures; and,
+01.01 The licensee operates the plant safely and in accordance with Title 10 Code of the Federal Regulations (CFR) Parts 40 and 70, the license, the Safety Analysis Report (SAR) or License Application (LA), and licensee policies and procedures; and,

-01.02 The material condition and as-found configuration of the site, structures, equipment, documentation, personnel, and items relied on for safety (IROFS), conform to regulations and license requirements, and are appropriate to protect worker and public safety during normal, off-normal, and accident conditions.
+01.02 The material condition and as-found configuration of the site, structures, equipment, documentation, personnel, plant features and procedures (PFAP) or controls, and items relied on for safety (IROFS), conform to regulations and license requirements, and are appropriate to protect worker and public safety during normal, off-normal, and accident conditions.

 88020-02 INSPECTION REQUIREMENTS AND INSPECTION GUIDANCE